gromnitsky/copy_anchor_text/README.md

 # Copy Anchor Text

-Chrome 25+ extension.
+Chrome 50+ extension.

-Adds an item to right click menu named 'Copy Anchor Text' to copy link name.
+Adds an item to the context menu named 'Copy Anchor Text' for copying a link name.
 Unlike other similar extensions this one actually works.

+## Build requirements

+* GNU make
+* `npm -g i json`.
+* xxd util

+## Making a custom crx

+1. Generate a private RSA key:

+	`$ openssl genrsa -out private.pem 1024`

+2. To generate a .crx, type `make` & you should get `_build/copy_anchor_text-x.y.z.crx`.

-## BUGS
+## Bugs

-* `contextmenu` won't fire on page with html frames.
+* `contextmenu` event won't fire on a page with html frames.
-* On some Google+ elements the respond to a message from a background page vanishes.
+* On some Google+ elements, the respond to a message from a background page vanishes.

-## Build requirements:

-* jsontool in global mode.
-* GNU m4
-* xxd utility.
-* GNU make.

-## Compilation

-To compile, run

-    $ make compile

-To make a .crx file, you'll need a private RSA key named `private.pem` in the same directory where Makefile is.
-For testing purposes, generate it with openssl:

-    $ openssl genrsa -out private.pem 1024

-and run:

-    $ make crx

-If everything was fine, `copy_anchor_text-x.y.z.crx` file will appear.

 ## License